 - Distance: 6 miles, round trip

 From the parking area return to the road and take a left onto the access road and walk this for about 0.3 miles to a split in the road and three gates.
-Take a left and follow this forest road to access the Boy Scout Trail up the Mountain.
-The trail up the mountain will be on your left on the west side of McRorie Lake.
-The trail is slightly obscure and not used all that much, but easy enough to follow with some care.
+Take a left and follow this forest road to access the easement for 2.2 miles.
+It's easy going and mellow along the road.
+The trail up the mountain will be on your left after 2.2 miles.
+It's 0.75 miles to the summit from here, but it's quite steep.